Saturday, 14 February 2026

 • Only one locomotive

-• Only four wagons
+• Only three wagons

 • Magnetic auto-couplings